pravakarp98/HousingPricesPrediction/README.md

 # HousingPricesPrediction
-HousingPricesPrediction is a machine learning project focused on predicting house prices based on various features.
+HousingPricesPrediction is a machine learning project focused on predicting house prices based on various features such as location, size, number of rooms, and other relevant factors.
+The repository includes data preprocessing, exploratory data analysis (EDA), feature engineering, and model training using regression algorithms.
+It aims to build an accurate predictive model using techniques like linear regression, decision trees, and ensemble methods.
+The project is useful for real estate price estimation and data-driven decision-making.